Symmetries and singular behaviors with Bohmian trajectories: Bohmian trajectories as a phase-mediated-dynamics probing tool

 \subsection{Velocities and trajectories in standard quantum mechanics}

-From an essentially pragmatic point of view, i.e., leaving aside ontological issues, Bohmian trajectories from a pragmatic point of view, that is, simply following standard quantum mechanics.
-Thus, consider a spinless, nonzero mass quantum system described in the configuration space, at a time $t=0$, by the wave function $\psi({\bf r},0)$.
+Consider a spinless, nonzero mass quantum system described in the configuration space, at a time $t=0$, by the wave function $\psi({\bf r},0)$.
 If the system is in free space, the time evolution of the system wave function at any other later time is ruled by the simple time-dependent Schr\"odinger equation

 If this equation is multiplied by the conjugate field variable, $\psi^*({\bf r},t)$, and then we subtract (to the resulting equation) the conjugate equation, we readily obtain the continuity equation

 where $\rho({\bf r},t) = |\psi({\bf r},t)|^2$ is the usual probability density and